The simple corn muffin is a beautiful thing. You can serve this make-ahead marvel as a side dish and then eat any leftovers for a quick breakfast.

 sharp cheddar cheese, grated (1 cup)

-Arrange a rack in the middle of the oven and heat to 400°F. Lightly butter or line a standard 12-cup muffin tin with muffin cups — 9 cups for large muffins or all the cups for smaller muffins.
-Cut jalapeño in half and scrape out seeds.
-Then thinly slice the pepper into half-round slivers.
+Arrange a rack in the middle of the oven and heat to 400°F. Lightly butter or line a standard 12-cup muffin tin with muffin liners — 9 cups for large muffins or all the cups for smaller muffins; set aside.
+Cut the jalapeño in half lengthwise and scrape out seeds.
+Thinly slice the pepper crosswise into half-moons.

 Place the cornmeal, flour, sugar, baking powder, and salt in a large bowl and whisk to combine.
 Stir in the milk, egg, and melted butter.
-Fold in cheese and the jalapeño, reserving a few slivers of pepper to garnish the tops of the muffins) and fold to combine.
+Add the cheese and the jalapeño (reserving a few slivers of pepper to garnish the tops of the muffins) and fold to combine.

-Divide batter between 9 or 12 muffin tins.
-Fill any empty muffin tins half-full with water for even baking.
-Top the muffins with a sliver or two of jalapeño.
+Divide the batter between the 9 or 12 muffin wells.
+Top each muffins with a sliver or two of jalapeño.